 There are, however, more subtle forms of fraud, like exaggerated expense reporting, that can have a significant impact on an organization’s bottom line if left unchecked.
 In fact, employees can quite easily commit this kind of fraud.

-According to the Association of Certified Fraud Examiners (ACFE), attempts to commit expense report fraud are called fraud schemes and fall into one of four categories:
+The Association of Certified Fraud Examiners (ACFE) classifies expense report fraud as an expense reimbursement scheme.
+According to the ACFE, these schemes fall into one of four categories:

 Much of the conversation centers around the risk corporate cards pose.
 But corporate credit cards actually offer significant financial, operational and security benefits worth talking about.

 Technological advancements will make an all-in-one corporate travel management solution a reality soon, too.
-Having travel payments, booking and expense management in one place will further enhance the benefits of having a corporate card program.
+Having travel payments and booking as well as expense management in one place will further enhance the benefits of having a corporate card program.

 Corporate cards feature tools that provide visibility into individual payment transactions.
 You can easily understand who’s spending what and where as well as set controls that govern the type of expense the card is used for.